yangyunshi/yangyunshi.github.io/projects/band.md

   - Bassoon
   - International Experience
   - Music
-summary: "I have played trombone and bassoon in multiple ensembles for over a decade.
+summary: "I have played trombone and bassoon for over a decade.
 I am currently a member of the University of Hawaii Marching Band and Pep Band."
 ---

 <img class="img-fluid" src="../img/band/trombone_resized.jpeg">